holiday-pettijohn/Stylus_Scoring_Generalization/Documentation/matching_api.md

 Output:

-exhaustive_scores [Generator[Array, Array] (float, int), ]: Generator for the series of optimal scores for the genes against the given archetype, paired with the alignments associated with said scores
+exhaustive_scores [Generator[Array[float], Array[int]]]: Generator for the series of optimal scores for the genes against the given archetype, paired with the alignments associated with said scores

 `readExhaustive`